When is the best time to visit Sri Lanka?

 Monsoon is starting g to batter west coast in full force during the month.
 Heavy rain is usually in the western province including west, south and central mountain range.
 But the east coast the weather can be described as dry during the month.

 August is a typical rainy month of the year and sea conditions of the west coast are not favourable for sea bath, snorkelling or diving.
 Guests on the west coast are severely warned against bathing in the sea during the month.

 September is a rainy month with heavy rainfall on the west coast.
 The oppressive heat of the sun is subdued by the frequent rain.

-The south-west monsoon starts to lessen its effect on the coastal belt along the south and west Sri Lanka making it best time to visit Sri Lanka’s west and southern coast.
+The south-west monsoon starts to lessen its effect on the coastal belt along the south and west Sri Lanka making it the best time to visit Sri Lanka’s west and the southern coast.
 Unexpected rains occur often and sea conditions are still not favourable for a sea bath.
 During the latter half of the month, you see more sunny days than rainy days due to the changing of rainy weather conditions.

 November is considered one of the best months to visit Sri Lanka.
-November is a relatively dry month and west coast is suitable for holidays by now.
+November is a relatively dry month and the west coast is suitable for holidays by now.
 The weather conditions on land as well as in the sea are very suitable for leisure activities.
 This is the start of tourist season in the west-coast, which lasts until April.

 December is another month with dry weather on the west coast.
 December is the best time to visit Sri Lanka, especially if you need to have a sun-drenched beach holiday in the western part of the country.
 Most travellers are heading to the west and southern coast during the month of December and enjoy a very suitable atmosphere for holidays.